Course Descriptons By Program

 PTA205 - Interventions in Cardiopulmonary Impairments

-An examination of the anatomy, physiology and pathology of the cardiopulmonary system.
-Specific methods of examination and intervention, including indications and contraindications, for myriad cardiopulmonary conditions.
+An examination of the anatomy, pathology, and pathophysiology of cardiovascular, respiratory, hematologic, lymphatic, and renal and urological systems.
+Based on the plan of care established by the physical therapist, students will apply current knowledge, theory, and clinical judgment while considering the patient with cardiovascular, respiratory, lymphatic, and/or renal and urological conditions.
 The laboratory portion of the course emphasizes data collection skills and interventions specific to cardiopulmonary rehabilitation performed under direction of a physical therapist.
-Prerequisite: Formal admission into the physical therapist assistant program.

 PTA210 - Interventions in Neurological Impairments

-This course is an examination of the etiology, signs and symptoms, and effects of pathologies to the central and peripheral nervous systems.
-Emphasis is placed on how neurological diagnoses affect the physical function of patients.
-Specific treatment procedures and techniques within the physical therapist assistant scope of practice are demonstrated and practiced in the laboratory setting.
-Prerequisite: Formal admission into the physical therapist assistant program.
-(4 crs.)
-Fall.
+This course is an examination of the etiology, signs and symptoms and effects of pathologies to the central and peripheral nervous systems.
+Development of patient goals and physical therapy plans for the specific neurological disorders are also presented.
+Specific treatment procedures and techniques are demonstrated and practiced in the laboratory setting.

 PTA225 - Interventions in Orthopedic Impairments